JPC SYSTEMIC PATHOLOGY

 - Necrotic core surrounded by a zone of eosinophils, neutrophils, epithelioid macrophages, and multinucleated giant cells are separated by fibrovascular connective tissue.

-- Broad (5-20.5um), sparsely septate hyphae with non-dichotamous branching and non-parallel walls that stain poorly with routine (H&E) stains
+- Broad (5-20.5um), sparsely septate fungal hyphae with non-dichotomous branching and non-parallel walls that stain poorly with routine (H&E) stains

 - Folded, twisted, or compressed hyphae may be seen